 Most bladder cancers start in the urothelium.
 If the disease affects only the urothelium, it is called superficial.
 Bladder cancers that spread into deeper layers are more difficult to treat.
-If bladder cancer spreads to the muscle layer it is called invasive.
+If bladder cancer penetrates to the layer of surrounding muscle it is called muscle invasive.

 Bladder Cancer Stages and Grades

 Bladder cancer stages and grades are used to help classify the severity of the disease.